1900s in Western fashion: General overview

 With the decline of the bustle, sleeves began to increase in size and the 1830s silhouette of an hourglass shape became popular again.
 The fashionable silhouette in the early 20th century was that of a confident woman, with full low chest and curvy hips.
 The "health corset" of this period removed pressure from the abdomen and created an S-curve silhouette.

-In 1897, the silhouette slimmed and elongated by a considerable amount.
+Since 1897, the silhouette has slimmed and elongated by a considerable amount.
 Blouses and dresses were full in front and puffed into a "pigeon breast" shape of the early 20th century that looked over the narrow waist, which sloped from back to front and was often accented with a sash or belt.
 Necklines were supported by very high boned collars.

 Skirts brushed the floor, often with a train, even for day dresses, in mid-decade.
 The fashion houses of Paris began to show a new silhouette, with a thicker waist, flatter bust, and narrower hips.
 By the end of the decade the most fashionable skirts cleared the floor and approached the ankle.
 The overall silhouette narrowed and straightened, beginning a trend that would continue into the years leading up to the Great War.

 In early 1910, a survey of wealthy high school senior students at a private New York City girls' school found that each spent an average of $556 ($ as of 2017) annually for clothing excluding undergarments, and would have spent four times that amount with an unlimited budget.

 Sportswear and tailored fashions

 Women moving out of the Victorian era and into the Edwardian era were starting to dress for a more active lifestyle.
 The evolving times brought a new fashion trend known as the "New Woman".
-Active lives required less constricting clothing and required simpler and more streamlined clothing.
+Active lives required less constricting clothing and more simple and streamlined garments.
 The new woman was highly encouraged by women's suffrage.
-Women that identified with this fashion movement were the type of women that were beginning to venture out of maintaining the domestic circle and begin to pursue higher education, office jobs, and participating in active outdoor sports.
+Those that identified with this fashion movement were the type of women that were starting to venture out of maintaining the domestic circle and beginning to pursue higher education, office jobs, and participating in active outdoor sports.
 The new and improved fashions allowed for women to swing a tennis racket, whack a golf ball, but the ideas of "proper" feminine attire reduced the progress of more practical sportswear.

-Tailored suits became more popular for the women that were beginning to work in white collar jobs.
-Tailored suits with no frills allowed for women maintaining an office job to seem more masculine and blend into the male dominated environment.
-Shortly the number of women attending colleges increased, and the shirtwaist became popular among the average college girl.
+Tailored suits became more popular for the women that were beginning to work in white-collar jobs.
+Tailored suits with no frills allowed for women maintaining an office job to seem more masculine and blend into the male-dominated environment.
+Shortly, the number of women attending colleges increased, and the shirtwaist became popular among the average college girl.
 The outfit worn by the typical college girl was a skirt that was usually shorter than current fashion, and a shirtwaist, which is best described as the equivalent of jeans and a T-shirt today.